This post may contain affiliate links. I will earn a small commission if you purchase through them, at no extra cost to you.

-Taj Mahal, one of the new 7 wonders of the world, sits on the right bank of Yamuna river in the North Indian city of Agra.
-The magnificent marble structure tells the love story of emperor Shah Jahan and his much-beloved wife Mumtaz Mahal, which died during the birth of their 14th child.
-In 1632 he commissioned the construction of Taj Mahal to house her tomb and 11 years later the main mausoleum was completed.
+Taj Mahal, one of the new 7 wonders of the world, sits on the right bank of the Yamuna river in the North Indian city of Agra.
+The magnificent marble structure tells the love story of Emperor Shah Jahan and his much-beloved wife Mumtaz Mahal, who died during the birth of their 14th child.
+In 1632 he commissioned the construction of the Taj Mahal to house her tomb and 11 years later the main mausoleum was completed.

 In 1983 Taj Mahal was recognized as a UNESCO World Heritage Site for being the jewel of Muslim art in India.
 Every year, between 7 and 8 million visitors pass through the gates to marvel at the structure that is by many considered to be the most beautiful building in the world.

-We spent two nights at Radisson Blu Agra which are within a 15-minute walking distance of the East gate.
-I wouldn’t normally choose to stay in a large hotel chain like that, but I just couldn’t resist their rooftop pool with a view of the Taj Mahal (which I for some strange reason forgot to photograph😱)!
+We spent two nights at Radisson Blu Agra, located within a 15-minute walking distance of the East gate.
+I wouldn’t normally choose to stay in a large hotel chain like that, but I just couldn’t resist their rooftop pool with a view of the Taj Mahal (which I for some strange reason forgot to photograph?)!
 If you prefer something a bit cheaper and homier check out The Coral Court Homestay.

 Before we get to the Taj Mahal photography tips, let’s take a look at some important information you should know before you go.